Search for neutrino emission from blazar $\gamma$-ray flares accounting for possible neutrino time delays: Acknowledgments

+We thank the anonymous Referee for their comments, which helped us to improve the quality of the paper.
 We thank Nikita Vasiliev for multiple discussions during his earlier unpublished work on the student project on searching for spatio-temporal correlations between AGN $\gamma$-ray emission and \textit{IceCube} neutrinos.
 We thank Sergey Troitsky, Yuri Kovalev, and Timur Dzhatdoev for helpful discussions.